harrisonized/harrisonized.github.io/_posts/2023-07-30-intro-to-trading.md

 The stock market is a machine that reduces human behavior to a single number, encapsulating the greed and fear of cyclic human behavior.
 Although the market is constantly changing, from interest rate hikes from the US Federal Reserve to lawsuits that prevent companies such as Binance.US from allowing you to buy crypto using USD on their platform, the core principles of trading in the stock market remain the same, because **human behavior hasn't changed since the inception of capitalism**.
 If you can train yourself to identify patterns and get in when others are fearful and get out when others are greedy, then this will be a profitable venture for you.
 Not everyone will enjoy the same trading style, and it will take much experimentation on your part to find the style that best suits your personality, but when you do, I guarantee that the persistence will pay off.

-Again, I hope you've thoroughly enjoyed this post, and if you do, please support me by using my [Webull referral link](https://a.webull.com/iHwteseVUiEUqeoaBu).
+I hope you've thoroughly enjoyed this post, and if you do, please support me by using my [Webull referral link](https://a.webull.com/iHwteseVUiEUqeoaBu).
 Thanks for reading, and happy trading!